-(above, second from right) Hometown Hudson, ОН
+(above, second from right) Hometown

-Major Mathematics & Philosophy
+Hudson, ОН Major Mathematics & Philosophy

-Activities Morse College Head First-Year Counselor, Proof of the Pudding (jazz a cappella), Yale Dance Theater, Steppin' Out (step team) president, Harvest preorientation trip leader "My friendships at Yale are amazing.
+Activities Morse College Head First-Year Counselor, Proof of the Pudding (jazz a cappella), Yale Dance Theater, Steppin' Out (step team) president, Harvest preorientation trip leader

+"My friendships at Yale are amazing.
 Together we have talked excitedly for hours about classes, despaired about mountains of homework in those same classes, laughed and celebrated when we got through midterms, watched each other's incredible performances, had our hearts broken, tried new things and met new people, made mistakes, and danced until our legs couldn't move any more.
 We have found so much joy in learning more about each other."
-Caroline Met at Yale Bob Woodward and John Kerry George W. Bush and Garry Trudeau Hillary Rodham Clinton and Bill Clinton and Ben Silbermann

-Allison Williams and Kurt Schneider Sigourney Weaver and Meryl Streep Angela Bassett and Tony Shalhoub Frances McDormand and David Henry Hwang Jodie Foster and Jennifer Beals David Duchovny and Paul Giamatti Edward Norton and Jennifer Connelly Paul Sciarra
+Caroline and John Kerry George W. Bush and Garry Trudeau Hillary Rodham Clinton and Bill Clinton Allison Williams and and Meryl Streep Angela Bassett and Tony Shalhoub Frances McDormand and David Henry Hwang Jodie Foster and Jennifer Beals David Duchovny and Paul Giamatti

 Caroline asked Jessica (above, second from left) to go running with her in the first week of their first year, and they've been running together regularly ever since - even though Caroline says "Jessica is much more athletic than I am!"
+Met at Yale Bob Woodward and Ben Silbermann